-We are receiving more and more reports of a rise in the rate at which archaeological monuments and sites are being lost or destroyed.
-In general, agriculture is the most important cause of damage to and destruction of archaeological monuments and sites.
+In general, agriculture is the most important cause of damage to, and destruction of, archaeological monuments and sites.
 One reason for this is that the best modern farmland is usually in exactly the same areas as those our ancestors found to be best for farming and settlement.
 Farmland is therefore rich in archaeological sites and objects.

-Other activities with a major impact on land use, such as building and road construction, also damage and destroy cultural monuments and sites, as well as insufficient information and deliberate vandalism.
+Other activities with a major impact on land use, such as building and road construction, as well as deliberate vandalism, also damage and destroy cultural monuments and sites.

 Strong legal protection is not enough

 Grants for expenses related to archaeological excavations in smaller, private development projects will to a larger extent be given either entirely or partly.
-The public in general has not been very much aware of this grant scheme, but it is considered to be an important tool for the preservation of archaeological heritage.
+This is considered to be an important tool for the preservation of our archaeological heritage.
 The grant scheme is primarily aimed at smaller, private developers who have been given permission to build a house, garage etc. for themselves on a property where an archaeological site or object has been found.
 The grant is meant to cover the expenses related to necessary archaeological excavations in development projects of this kind.

 Better registers as a land-use planning tool